Donald Trump Jr. Doesn't Remember If He Told His Father About the Trump Tower Meeting

 (Veselnitskaya has subsequently publicly identified herself as an informant to the Kremlin.)

+Trump Jr. told the committee that no one in the meeting offered to release hacked e-mails to the Trump campaign, disseminate false news, or hack voter registration systems to help the campaign.
 A review of the transcripts by TIME found that the account Trump Jr. gave the committee largely hewed to what had been reported, and what Trump Jr. himself had admitted when he released the emails leading up to the meeting – but that some questions are still unanswered, like contact with Goldstone’s client, Emin Agalarov, and what he ever discussed with his father.

+The e-mail chain between Trump and Goldstone that Trump released last summer alludes to a possible phone call between Agalarov and Trump Jr. It was Agalarov, who, according to the e-mail chain, had accessed the allegedly compromising information on Clinton when his father Aras met with the Crown Prosecutor of Russia.
+The transcripts, which include details of Trump Jr.’s records, suggest that Agalarov and Trump Jr. were trying to connect – something Trump Jr. confirms, although he says he cannot recall if they ever made contact.

+In between calls to Algarov, investigators said the phone records indicate a call that lasted four minutes from a blocked number, which Senate Democrats said in a minority report could have been Donald Trump, who had a blocked number at home at the time.
+Trump Jr. said he did not recall who he spoke with on that call.
+The committee’s Republican majority did not subpoena phone records that might have revealed the number.

 Trump Jr. told the committee that Goldstone had initially contacted him with the prospect of compromising information on Clinton, which he said he was “skeptical” about, but that he felt obligated to hold the meeting.
 However, he said that Goldstone never told him who would be attending the meeting – something he had confirmed in an earlier statement.